Inside the Unified Persona System

 attributes Extensible JSON — includes channelPersonas for per-channel prompts

 This unification means the same infrastructure that manages your family's knowledge graph also manages agent personas, with identical memory, search, and persona compilation pipelines.
+The non-person types (org, place, project) are created by the background learner to anchor relationships — so when Meggy hears "I work at NannerTech" it creates a NannerTech identity and connects you to it via a typed works_at edge, rather than flattening "NannerTech" into a bullet point.

 Cross-Channel Identity Resolution